 Knowing how long should you wait to exercise after tooth extraction is important if you want proper healing and avoid painful complications.
 Many people feel fine after a dental extraction and think returning to exercise right away is harmless.
 However, your body needs time to recover, even if the procedure felt simple.
+Proper aftercare is essential, especially when combined with habits explained in role of saliva in dental health, which directly support healing after dental procedures.

 Exercise increases blood flow and pressure, which can disturb the clot forming in the extraction site.
 This clot protects the wound and allows healing to begin.
 Removing it too early can slow recovery and lead to problems like dry socket.